 It is important to ascertain the diagnosis before treatment is undertaken.
 A study has reported up to 14% of patients who underwent surgery for cervical spondylotic myelopathy were later found to have other diagnoses.

 Because cervical spondylosis is a universal finding in the elderly population, it is important to correlate cervical spondylotic changes with sensorimotor abnormalities identified on examination.

 Multiple sclerosis and amyotrophic lateral sclerosis are two conditions which can be confused for cervical spondylotic myelopathy.

 MRI is in multiple sclerosis would identify demyelination in the spinal cord and cerebrum.
-Cerebrospinal fluid examination would reveal oligoclonal bands.
+The cerebrospinal fluid examination would reveal oligoclonal bands.
 Visual evoked responses would reveal electrical patterns in the brain.

-In amytrophic lateral sclerosis, there would be no sensory abnormalities on neurologic examination.
-Electromyography would reveal pattern of fasciculations and nerve degeneration pattern.
+In amyotrophic lateral sclerosis, there would be no sensory abnormalities on neurologic examination.
+Electromyography would reveal a pattern of fasciculations and nerve degeneration pattern.

 Treatment of Cervical Spondylotic Myelopathy

-About 18 percent of patients with cervical spondylotic myelopathy are reported to improve spontaneously, 40 percent will stabilize and approximately 40 percent will deteriorate without treatment.
+About 18 percent of patients with cervical spondylotic myelopathy is reported to improve spontaneously, 40 percent will stabilize and approximately 40 percent will deteriorate without treatment.